c9s/reducer/README.md

 ## Scenario

-After quering N+ dataset from multiple data source (relational database like mysql, pgsql, or no-sql database like mongodb) you can efficiently aggregate the data sets in the PHP runtime from the client side.
+After quering N+ dataset from multiple data source (workers, queues, relational database like mysql or No-SQL database like mongodb) you can efficiently aggregate the data sets in the PHP runtime from the client side.

 ## Current Status